 Much like any other youth sport, the cost of fields absorbs the biggest proportion of fees.
 Kanata contracts with the City of Ottawa for the right to use diamonds throughout the season.
 Within House, depending on age group and coach, players can expect 2-3 field touches per week and enjoy 10-12 games per two-month session.
 Within Rep, players can expect 3-5 touches per week and enjoy approximately 20-24 games per four-month season.

 Indoor time is the cost of renting workout space during the winter.
-Within the Rep stream, this is the cost of shared weekly workouts at Beckwith that normally run from mid-January to April.
-Within the House stream, indoor time at Sensplex is used for evaluations and sort-outs in April.
+Within the Rep stream, this is the cost of shared weekly workouts at an indoor facility that normally run from early January to late April.
+Within the House stream, indoor time is used for evaluations and sort-outs in mid April.

 Team administration costs are direct costs that can be attributed to each team.
 In KBA’s House programs, this includes Little League Canada charter fees, insurance, registration fees, uniform costs and trophies/awards.
 In KBA’s Rep programs, team administration costs include Ontario Baseball fees, insurance, registration fees, coach training and coach uniforms.
 Note that in the Rep stream, players are responsible to purchase their own uniforms.